Etiology and Clinical FeaturesTop

 Clinical manifestations include noncardiac chest pain, usually retrosternal, and dysphagia to solid foods and liquids in the majority of patients.
 The pain may occur immediately after a meal but sometimes is independent of food intake.
 Dysphagia may be severe and may lead to malnutrition.

 Diagnosis is based on high-resolution esophageal manometry after other esophageal disorders have been excluded on the basis of upper gastrointestinal endoscopy with biopsy or barium esophagram.
-DES is characterized by increased simultaneous or premature contractions in the distal esophagus.
+DES is characterized by spastic or premature contractions in the distal esophagus.
 Hypercontractile esophagus is characterized by high pressure but normally sequential contractions in the smooth muscles of the esophagus.